Membership: Frequently asked questions

 Here are details:

 For new members joining in mid-year, the dues are prorated.
 This means that the later in the year you join, the less you pay for that year.
-(For example, if you join on July 1, the dues will be approximately 1/2 of full-year dues.)
-Once your new member renewal comes up at the end of the year, then you will be asked to renew for Jan 1 - Dec 31 of the upcoming year at the full year dues cost.
+(For example, if you join on August 1, the dues will be approximately 1/2 of full-year dues.)
+In January, then you will be asked to renew from February 1 to the following January 31 at the full year dues cost.

-For new members joining towards the end of the year, they pay a full year’s dues.
-They get the end of the joining year plus the entire next year.
-This is in effect a one-time special deal where a person gets 13 or 14 months for the price of 12.
-(Note that the exact date when the year-end deal starts may vary from year to year.)
+For new members joining in December or January, they pay a full year’s dues.
+They get those months (Dec & Jan) plus the entire next dues year starting February 1.
+This is in effect a one-time special deal where a new member gets 13 or 14 months for the price of 12.

-For current ILDA Members, they are asked to renew at the end of each year; for example, at the end of 2017.
-The renewal is good from January 1 through December 31 of the upcoming year (2018 in the example).
+For current ILDA Members, they are asked to renew at the end of each dues year; for example, dues year 2025 Members will be asked to renew during January 2026.
+The renewal will be good from February 1 2026 through the following January 31 2027.
 Note that it does not matter when during the year the Member pays.
-Even if they do not pay until later in the year for some reason, the full year dues are still owed.
+In the example, even if the Member pays later in 2026 — months after the due date of February 1 — the full year dues are still owed.
 This is to prevent existing Members from delaying their payment in order to not pay full-year dues.

 For more information, visit our other ILDA websites: